I am really confused as to the difference between a fixed and floating charge and what they mean to my business.

 When a bank sees a shortfall looming, it will want a practical solution that ensures the best recovery of its debt obviously, but with asset values falling many banks will see losses ahead.

 If you want to ask questions about fixed and floating charges please email us or call Iain Campbell on 08009700539.

 If you are interested in creating a fixed charge over assets or want to make a loan to a company then you may be interested in some standard templates of letters and agreements.
-We have agreed discounts on the Simply Docs website, please see this page for details.
+We have agreed discounts on the Simply Docs website.

 We are experts in business rescue, corporate rescue and company rescue, we can help sole traders, partners and directors.